polkadot-js/polkadot-identicon/README.md

 To install the component, do `npm install --save polkadot-identicon`

-Inside a React component, you can now render ant Polkadot account with the associated icon -
+Inside a React component, you can now render any Polkadot account with the associated icon -

 ```js
 import Identicon from 'polkadot-identicon';